What You Should Know About Bacterial Vaginosis

 Coconut oil boasts antibacterial properties.
 This is all because of its fatty acid content.

 - First, soak the tampon in the coconut oil.

 - Then, insert into the vagina and leave for 2 hours.

 - After, rinse the area once you’ve finished.

 Furthermore, you can add coconut oil to your diet every day to give your immune system an antibacterial boost.

 5. Oregano oil

-Next, oregano oil can be used to fight against the germs (bacteria) that cause bacterial vaginosis.
+You can also use oregano oil to fight against the germs (bacteria) that cause bacterial vaginosis.
 Overall, it’s one of the best natural antibiotics in existence.
-Studies have shown that oregano oil is effective against most strains of bacteria.
+Also, some studies have shown that oregano oil is effective against most strains of bacteria.